Land of Snow Part II

 “Railroads are the tracks that trains ride on.”
 Peter informed her knowingly.

 “Yes they are.”
-Kakashi said as he stared at his student curiously wondering how he knew that.
+Kakashi agreed as he stared at his student curiously, wondering how he knew that.
 It wasn’t the sort of thing that one would pick up in the Leaf Village.
 The technology for such things was only limited to certain areas like the Land of Snow.

 “What are trains?”
 Naruto asked idly, as he looked out the window.

-“Imagine it’s like a giant tea kettle,” Peter said as he made a crude sketch of a wheeled device.
+“Imagine it’s like a giant tea kettle,” Peter explained to his team as he made a crude sketch of a wheeled device.
 “The chakra or fire heats the water, which causes it to boil, it helps to push a piston on the inside up and down which pumps the wheel.
-There’s a lot more to it but that’s one of the simpler ways to explain it.”
+There’s a lot more to it, but that’s one of the simpler ways to explain it.”

 “It’s what I do.”
 Peter returned with a careless shrug.
-“I figure out the technology, what it doe,s and how it works.
+“I figure out the technology, what it does, and how it works.
 Well that and mouth off at people.”
-He joked causing the others to snicker in agreement.
+He joked, causing the others to snicker in agreement with his assessment.